ahmadsoe/ember-highcharts/README.md

 ## Usage

-This component takes in four arguments:
+This component takes in five arguments:

 ```handlebars
 <HighCharts